Multimode Jahn-Teller Effect in Negatively Charged Nitrogen-Vacancy Center in Diamond

 The NV center exhibits $C_{3v}$ symmetry in its $^{3}A_{2}$ ground state.
-Its electronic structure defect state comprises two fully symmetric singlet $A_{1}$ states ($u \bar{u} v \bar{v}$) and one doubly degenerate $E$ state ($e_{x} \bar{e} _{x} e_{y} \bar{e}_y$), with six electrons occupying $u^{2} v^{2} e^{2}$ in the ground state\cite{Manson06}.
+Its defect-related electronic structure comprises two fully symmetric singlet $A_{1}$ states ($u \bar{u} v \bar{v}$) and one doubly degenerate $E$ state ($e_{x} \bar{e} _{x} e_{y} \bar{e}_y$), with six electrons occupying $u^{2} v^{2} e^{2}$ in the ground state\cite{Manson06}.
 The $^{3}E$ excited state is achieved by promoting an electron from a singlet $\bar{v}$(or $v$) to the doublet $\bar{e}_{x}$ or $\bar{e}_{y}$ state, resulting in a $u^{2}v^{1} e^{3}$ configuration (Fig. 1).
-In this configuration, the degenerate E state is only partially occupied, leading to unstablility due to the JT effect.
-Consequently, the system tends to distort into a more stable nondegenerate geometry with lower ($C_{1h}$) symmetry.
+In this configuration, partial occupation of the degenerate E state gives rise to a Jahn–Teller instability.
+Consequently, the system undergoes a symmetry-lowering distortion to a more stable nondegenerate geometry with ($C_{1h}$) symmetry.

+Density functional theory calculations were performed using the projector augmented-wave (PAW) method with spin polarization,as implemented in VASP\cite{Kresse96}.The screened hybrid functional HSE06 was employed for geometry optimizations and adiabatic potential energy surface (APES) calculations.
+A plane-wave kinetic energy cutoff of 400 eV and the $\Gamma$-point sampling were used.
+A 216-atom ($3 \times 3 \times 3$) cubic supercells with a box length of $3a_{0} =10.632 {\AA}$ were adopted, where $a_{0}$ is the DFT-optimized lattice constant of diamond.
+The standard HSE06 parameters were used, with a screened Fock exchange fraction $a = 0.25$ and screening parameter $\mu =0.2$\cite{Heyd03}.